lsst-sqre/jupyterlab-github/README.md

 It is important to note that the "Client Secret" string is, as the name suggests, a secret.
 *Do not* share this value online, as people may be able to use it to impersonate you on GitHub.

+Another method, if you are already using OAuth against GitHub as part of your authentication process, is to capture the `access_token` it provides, store that in your `auth_state` object on JupyterHub, pass that into the spawned environment as an environment variable, and arrange for it to end up in the configuration file as described below.

 ### 3. Installing the serverextension

 Install the serverextension using pip, and then enable it: